RobertRussell-git/WiFi-Security-Scanner/README.md

 3. Open a browser and go to `http://192.168.4.1`
 4. The full scan history is shown in an airodump-ng style table
 5. If anomalies are detected, a dedicated **Anomalies Detected** section appears below the table
+6. Probe requests are shown grouped by client device, sorted by number of known networks
-6. A CSV export link at the bottom lets you download the full scan history
+7. CSV export links at the bottom let you download WiFi and probe data

 > **Note:** Change `AP_SSID` and `AP_PASS` at the top of `HeltecWifiScanner.ino`
 > before uploading to set your own network name and password.